stsievert/salmon/docs/source/getting-started.rst

 .. code-block:: yaml

    # file: init.yaml
-   targets: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
+   targets: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
+   html:
      instructions: Select the item on the bottom most similar to the item on the top.
      debrief: Thanks!
 Use the participant ID below in Mechnical Turk.
      max_queries: 100
    samplers:
      ARR: {}
      Random: {}